nocillax/DCL-Event-Buddy/README.md

 ## 👨‍💻 Author

-Built by Xarif as part of the Deepchain Labs Full-Stack Internship assignment.
+Built by Md Asif Chowdhury as part of the DCL Internship: Round 1 Assignment.